best data visualization tool

 • Its predictive analytics features cannot compete with other opponents as it lacks advanced capabilities.

-Explore igmGuru's SAP SAC Analytics Cloud Training program to start your career in data analysts.
+Explore igmGuru's SAP SAC Analytics Cloud Training program to start your career as a data analyst.

 6. Zoho Analytics